prprakash02/Importance-Sampling-for-Nonlinear-Models/README.md

 # Importance Sampling for Nonlinear Models

 This repository contains code for training, evaluating, and computing non-linear importance scores on both **image classification** tasks and **regression** tasks.
-A few straightforward modifications are necessary depending on the dataset.
+A few straightforward modifications could be necessary depending on the dataset and the sampling methods.

 ---